-- Contract specifications for UW Capital Projects must require compliance with City of Bothell stormwater requirements for construction activities.
-EH&S, Capital Projects and Facilities Services conduct design and site plan reviews to verify that best management practices are implemented to control erosion and sediment at the site. - For each project that requires a construction stormwater permit (disturbed area of greater than one acre), UW Bothell/Cascadia Community College will obtain a permit.
+• Contract specifications for UW Capital Projects must require compliance with City of Bothell stormwater requirements for construction activities.
+EH&S, Capital Projects

-- EH&S and Facilities Services conduct design and site plan reviews to verify that best management practices are implemented to control erosion and sediment at the site.
-The UW already has other policy statements that guide sustainable building on campus. - All temporary erosion control plans (TESC) submitted with building permits are subject to approval by City of Bothell. - Project contractors are required to have staff trained in erosion control if a TESC is required. - Inspection of all construction sites is allowed.
+- and Facilities Services conduct design and site plan reviews to verify that best management practices are implemented to control erosion and sediment at the site. - For each project that requires a construction stormwater permit (disturbed area of greater than one acre), UW Bothell/Cascadia Community College will obtain a permit. - EH&S and Facilities Services conduct design and site plan reviews to verify that best management practices are implemented to control erosion and sediment at the site.
+The UW already has other policy statements that guide sustainable building on campus. - Salmon Safe Considerations: Additional construction phase stormwater management will be followed in accordance with the guidelines from Appendix J of the Salmon Safe Urban Standards document. - All temporary erosion control plans (TESC) submitted with building permits are subject to approval by the City of Bothell. - Project contractors are required to have staff trained in erosion control if a TESC is required. - Inspection of all construction sites is allowed.